maddevsio/mad-radiator/README.md

 #### Core

-It is a list of core technologies that we use to make a business logic
+It is a list of core technologies that we used to make a business logic

 * node.js
 * axios